muratk3n/thirdwave/en/tweets/2020/week20d.md

 ---

-I maintain that any digital currency needs to expand its monetary base, ideally printint the money into everyone's account, weekly or monthly, as a form of digital basic income.
+I maintain that any digital currency continually needs to expand its monetary base, ideally print the money into everyone's account, weekly or monthly, as a form of digital basic income.
 It will generate little inflation, reduce the incentive to store / stash etc. and devalue curr shifting some wealth from rich to poor.
 The excess doesn't even need to be inflationary, new, inventive ways of lending can be formed, the